jpgard/tableshift-web/README.md

-To run an example server locally:
+To run an example server locally, first activate the python virtual environment, then run:

 ```
 make devserver